Place, Regeneration and Housing Committee - Thursday 6 March 2025, 11:00am - West Yorkshire Combined Authority Webcasting

 Ms. Katie Kavanagh - 0:12:52

-So just to come back on that, I think there have been discussions alongside some of the
+So just to come back on that, I think there have been discussions alongside some of theactions that we've got listed within the implementation plan around the future of the OnePublic Estate

 and how we can work better across the different organisations.